cdktf/cdktf-provider-googlebeta/docs/googleComputeInstanceFromTemplate.go.md

 - *Type:* *string

-Specifies which confidential computing technology to use.
+The confidential computing technology the instance uses.

-This could be one of the following values: SEV, SEV_SNP.
+SEV is an AMD feature.
+TDX is an Intel feature.
+One of the following values is required: SEV, SEV_SNP, TDX.
 If SEV_SNP, min_cpu_platform = "AMD Milan" is currently required.
+TDX is only available in beta.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.41.0/docs/resources/google_compute_instance_from_template#confidential_instance_type GoogleComputeInstanceFromTemplate#confidential_instance_type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.42.0/docs/resources/google_compute_instance_from_template#confidential_instance_type GoogleComputeInstanceFromTemplate#confidential_instance_type}

 ---